Independent report: Lessons learnt from events in the parishes of Stowe and Maids Moreton, 2012-2019

 If you would like to speak to an authorised listener, or are in need of pastoral support, then please get in touch with the incumbent, who will provide you with confidential contact details.

-Additionally, the Diocese of Oxford LGBTI+ Chaplaincy Service offers listening and support, and prayerful affirmation for LGBTI+ people, their families and friends.
+Additionally, the Diocese of Oxford LGBTQIA+ Chaplaincy Service offers listening and support, and prayerful affirmation for LGBTQIA+ people, their families and friends.
 The service is part of a diocesan-wide commitment to foster an attitude of inclusion and respect across the diversity of sexual and gender identities in our church and in the world.
 Find out more.

 Summary of recommendations & how the diocese is responding